Steve Jobs: 10 Greatest Achievements

 Jobs’ innovative Apple retailing system has gone on to create a very unique culture and user experience for existing and prospective consumers of Apple products.
 It has got to the extent where enthusiastic and fanatical Apple users queue for days at Apple Store prior to the launch of a new Apple product.

-Successfully supervised the switch from PowerPC processors to Intel’s Core
+Steve Jobs successfully supervised the switch from PowerPC processors to Intel’s Core

 Prior to 2006, Apple’s computer range primarily used PowerPC processors.
 Jobs reasoned that a switch from those processors to Intel’s Core Duo chips would offer Apple some serious competitive advantage.